giampaolo/psutil/README.rst

 Funding
 =======

-While psutil is free software and will always be, the project would benefit immensely from some funding. psutil is among the `top 100`_ most-downloaded Python packages, and keeping up with bug reports, user support, and ongoing maintenance has become increasingly difficult to sustain as a one-person
+While psutil is free software and will always remain so, the project would benefit immensely from some funding. psutil is among the `top 100`_ most-downloaded Python packages, and keeping up with bug reports, user support, and ongoing maintenance has become increasingly difficult to sustain as a one-person